Following in His Footsteps:

 Frederick Douglass in Annapolis: an Inspirational Orator

 Tour the Maryland State House to see the painting of Gen. George Washington resigning his commission.
 In June of 1874, Douglass recited Washington’s resignation speech from memory in the Old Senate Chamber, lending it all of his exceptional oratorical power.
 See forensic sculptures of Frederick Douglass and Harriet Tubman in the Old House of Delegates Chamber and learn about the abolishment of slavery in Maryland on November 1, 1864.
-Experience Frederick Douglass’s remarkable legacy at the nearby Banneker-Douglass Museum, Maryland’s repository of African-American history and culture, in the former Mount Moriah African-American Methodist Episcopal Church.
+Experience Frederick Douglass’s remarkable legacy at the nearby Banneker-Douglass-Tubman Museum, Maryland’s repository of African-American history and culture, in the former Mount Moriah African-American Methodist Episcopal Church.

 Frederick Douglass in Baltimore: Finding Empowerment and Self Liberation